snigdhasjg/aws-fusion/README.md

 2. Use it via [aws cli alias](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-alias.html) with `aws fusion`

 ---
-## Usage of `aws-fusion`
+## Usage of `open-browser`
+> Try `aws-fusion open-browser --help` for detailed parameter

 - Make AWS credentials available via aws profile
- - Execute the script: `aws-fusion --profile my-profile`
+- Execute the script: `aws-fusion open-browser --profile my-profile`
 - :tada: Your browser opens, and you are signed in into the AWS console

 ### Use cases
 This only works with assume-role and federated-login, doesn't work with IAM user or user session.